Google Nest (smart speakers): Home Max

-During its October 4, 2017 event, Google unveiled the Google Home Max, which was released on December 11, 2017.
-It is a larger version of the Google Home device with stereo speakers (including two tweeters and subwoofers), an audio connector (input), and a USB Type-C connector intended for a wired ethernet adapter.
+During its October 4, 2017, event, Google unveiled the Google Home Max, which was released on December 11, 2017.
+It is a larger version of the Google Home device with stereo speakers (including two tweeters and subwoofers), an audio connector (input), and a USB Type-C connector intended for a wired Ethernet adapter.
 It was released in the colors "chalk" and "charcoal", and has a magnetically attached stand for vertical orientation, and "Smart Sound", an adaptive audio system that uses machine learning to automatically adjust sound output based on factors such as the environment (including placement and sources of noise) and time of day.
 Reviewers compared the Home Max to Sonos smart speakers and Apple's HomePod.
 The Google Home Max was discontinued from sale on December 14, 2020.

 Home Hub / Nest Hub

 On October 9, 2018, Google unveiled the Google Home Hub, which features a 7-inch (1024 x 600) touchscreen display that can be used to provide visual feedback for queries.
 The "Home View" feature provides a centralized, visual interface for controlling supported smart home devices and Nest video cameras (other vendors such as Wyze and Arlo can also be streamed).
 Unlike its closest competitor, the Amazon Echo Show, the Home Hub does not include a camera for video calls, citing customer privacy concerns.
 Although Google has developed an OEM solution for Assistant-powered smart display devices based on Android Things and a Qualcomm system-on-chip, the Home Hub utilizes a different hardware platform.
-The device is available in light grey, dark grey, pink, and aqua blue.
+The device is available in light gray, dark gray, pink, and aqua blue.
 A reported security issue in the Home Hub was dismissed by Google as a non-issue, as an attack would require access to the same Wi-Fi network as the device.

 On May 7, 2019, the Google Home Hub was rebranded and renamed to the Google Nest Hub.

 On May 25, 2021, an update for the Preview Program released to the first generation model replaced the Linux-based Cast OS with Google Fuchsia, becoming the first commercial device to ever feature the operating system.